Ziglar v. Abbasi: Opinion of the Court

 On June 19, 2017, the Supreme Court delivered judgment in favor of the federal officials, reversing in part, vacating in part, and remanding by a vote of 4-2.
 Justice Anthony Kennedy, joined fully by Chief Justice John Roberts and Justice Samuel Alito, and partially by Justice Clarence Thomas, found that the implied cause of action created by Bivens v.
 Six Unknown Named Agents (1971) should not be extended to reach the federal officials' detention policy.

 The Court began by recounting the history of the Bivens remedy, noting that the Court has since only extended it twice, in 1979 for gender discrimination and in 1980 for cruel and unusual punishment.
 Calling that era an "ancien regime", the Court explained that it is now more mindful of separation of powers by looking for clear legislative intent before allowing claimants to seek damages.

 If a claim arises in a new context to Bivens, then some special factor must be identified that makes the judiciary better suited than the legislature to decide that there is a new cause of action.
 The Court first found that the claims regarding the federal government's detention policy were in a new context because they bore little resemblance to familiar Bivens claims.
 Next, the Court found that there was no special factor calling for judicial intervention, highlighting that the claimed damages regard national security decisions by high level Executive Branch officials in response to a terrorist attack, that there was Congressional silence in response, and that alternative relief was available to the detainees through an injunction or the writ of habeas corpus.
 As such, the detainees could not sue the federal officials.

 The Court next found that the claims of detainee abuse against MDC Warden Hasty were in a new context to Bivens because prior precedent regarded the prison abuse of convicted felons in violation of the Eighth Amendment, rather than the detainees’ claims under the Fifth Amendment.
 The majority remanded the claims against Warden Hastey to the lower court for it to analyze any special factors.
 Finally, the Court granted each defendant qualified immunity on the civil conspiracy claim, acknowledging without resolving the longstanding circuit split regarding the impossibility of conspiring within a single government department.

 Justice Thomas's concurrence in part and concurrence in judgment

 Thomas refused to join the paragraph in the opinion of the Court remanding the lawsuit against MDC Warden Hasty.
 Thomas also expressed concern about the precedents which establish the doctrine of qualified immunity, which he considered at odds with the common-law text of the statute and "substitute[s] our own policy preferences for the mandates of Congress."

 Justice Breyer's dissent

-Justice Stephen Breyer, joined by Justice Ruth Bader Ginsburg, respectfully dissented.
+Justice Stephen Breyer, joined by Justice Ruth Bader Ginsburg, dissented.
 Breyer disagreed strongly enough to read his dissent aloud from the bench at the opinion announcement.